Dan-Wolfy/helidon/metrics_tracing/readme.md

 2. As mentioned before, the application has been instrumented to share tracing data.
 By default the application is configured to connect to zipkin at `http://localhost:9411`.
 This is configured in `application.yaml`.
 In this example your are deploying to a Kubernetes cluster.
 In `application.yaml` change the zipkin.endpoint to `zipkin.endpoint: "http://zipkin:9411"`.

+Remember, you will have to re-package the application with `mvn package` and re-build the Docker image with `docker build -t quickstart-se target` everytime the application is modified.

 3. Browse to http://localhost:9411 and choose "greet-service" from the list of available service names.
 Click "Find Traces" to see tracing data for the service.

 ## Clean Up